15 Ways to Get Low-Cost or Free Mental Health Care Without Insurance

 Don’t be afraid to lowball here — this isn’t a business deal, so you don’t have to worry about making a bad impression.

-When you receive a bill for services, contact the provider to simply let them know you can’t afford it.
-They may be willing to cut the cost by more than half if you can pay a chunk upfront.
+When you receive a bill for services, don’t just provide payment information that’ll sink you into debt.
+Contact the provider to let them know you can’t afford it.
+Some providers may be willing to cut the cost for patients by more than half if you can pay a chunk upfront.

 If you don’t have the cash handy, ask for a payment plan.
-Get on it before the bill goes to collections, and ask for a monthly payment you can handle to avoid a hit to your credit for late payments.
+Get on it before the bill goes to collections, and ask for a monthly payment you can handle.

-You may be skeptical, but telehealth (or telemedicine) is legitimate and could save you a ton of money on health care.
+Telehealth (or telemedicine) is convenient for a lot of people and could save you a ton of money on health care.

 7. Lean on Your Spiritual Community and Leaders

 Does your organization host free support groups or retreats where you can connect with others in your situation?
-Maybe your minister or other leaders in the community offer free individual or couples counseling.
+Maybe your minister or other leaders in the community offer free individual or couples counseling or other services.

 If you’re worried about opening up about your struggles within a small community, remember: Everyone coming to group therapy is looking for help, just like you are.